 - Notes: accessible around the clock

 The Fuji Five Lakes area describes the five lakes that lie at the foot of Mount Fuji: Lake Kawaguchi, Lake Yamanaka, Lake Motosu, Lake Shōji, and Lake Saiko.
-Among them, Lake Kawaguchi is the most well-known for its stunning autumn colors, most prominently represented in the Maple Corridor and its 60 beautiful trees, as well as a 1.5km-long “autumn leaf avenue.”
+Among them, Lake Kawaguchi is the most well-known for its stunning fall colors, most prominently represented in the Maple Corridor and its 60 beautiful trees, as well as a 1.5km-long “fall leaf avenue.”
 Furthermore, the “Lake Kawaguchi Autumn Leaf Festival” is held every year on the northern shore of the lake.
 The colorful trees are lit up in the evening and the area is crowded with food and souvenir stalls, offering local crafts and more!
-With the majestic Mount Fuji in the background, Lake Kawaguchi is a wonderful spot to feel the beauty of Japan in autumn.
+With the majestic Mount Fuji in the background, Lake Kawaguchi is a wonderful spot to feel the beauty of Japan in fall.

 Meijijingu Gaien (Tokyo) – The Golden Ginkgo Promenade

 - Best time: from early November to early December

 - Access (train): Shinanomachi Station (JR Chūō-Sōbu Line), 10 minutes on foot